MatejHor/PythonDBAdapter/README.md

 # PythonDBAdapter
-An example of a database manipulation adapter
+An example application that shows how to easily use ORM in Python using the SQLAlchemy library

 # Instalation
 ```shell